iobroker-community-adapters/ioBroker.unifi/README.md

 ## Configuration
 ###  Minimum required information
 To get this adapter up and running the following information is needed:
-* IP address and port of your UniFi controller (Leave the port empty in case your controller is running on UbiOS (e.g. UDM-Pro))
+* IP address and port of your UniFi controller (Leave the port empty in case your controller is running on UniFiOS (e.g. UDM-Pro))
 * Local username and password (2FA **cannot** be supported)
 * Update interval